Depkstha/mood-tracker/README.md

 # Daily Mood Tracker

-This project allow users to track their mood on daily basis using local storage of browser and provide feature to view log on daily, weekly and monthly basis with quote related to mood.
+This project allows users to track their mood on a daily basis using the browser's local storage.
+It provides features to view mood logs on a daily, weekly, and monthly basis, along with a quote related to the recorded mood.

 ## Table of Contents